MicrosoftDocs/windowsserverdocs/windowsServerDocs/compute/hyper-v/manage/Create-VHDSet-file.md

 # Create Hyper-V VHD Set files
 VHD Set files are a new shared Virtual Disk model for guest clusters in Windows Server 2016.
 VHD Set files support online resizing of shared virtual disks, support Hype-V Replica, and can be included in application-consistent checkpoints.

-All aspects of managing the checkpoint chains and merging of the shared VHD set is handled within the new Hyper-V 2016 infrastructure.
-Management software can run disk operations like online resizing on VHD Set files in the same way as on .VHDX files.
-Consequently, management software doesn't need to know about the VHD Set file format.

 VHD Set files use a new VHD file type, .VHDS.
 VHD Set files store checkpoint information about the group virtual disk used in guest clusters, in the form of metadata.

+Hyper-V handles all aspects of managing the checkpoint chains and merging the shared VHD set.
+Management software can run disk operations like online resizing on VHD Set files in the same way it does for .VHDX files.
+This means that management software doesn't need to know about the VHD Set file format.

 ## Create a VHD Set file from Hyper-V Manager

 1. Open Hyper-V Manager.
 Click **Start**, point to **Administrative Tools**, and then click **Hyper-V Manager**.
 2. In the Action pane, click **New**, and then click **Hard Disk**.
 3. On the **Choose Disk Format** page, select **VHD Set** as the format of the virtual hard disk.